Mikkomario/Utopia-Flow-Scala/README.txt

         raceWith method added to Future through AsyncExtensions.
 This allows one to retrieve the first completed value from two futures.

+        Added FileExtensions that add a number of new methods to java.nio.file.Path.
+Available by importing utopia.flow.util.FileExtensions._

+        Added a VectorCollector class for collecting java streams to scala vectors

 v1.6  -------------------------------------